spacealtctrl/microg_installer_revived_again/README.md

 ## For Real Play Store Users

 Install Play Store APK (from APKMirror, non-bundle only) as user app before flashing the module.
-The module will detect and convert it automatically.
+The module should detect and convert it automatically.
+(Contact me if this isn't the case)

 ## Common Issues